aka The Ghost

-Director/Screenplay – Tae-Kyong Kim.
+Director/Screenplay – Kim Tae-kyun.
 Production Company – Popcorn Films

 Ha-Neul Kim (Min Ji-won), Sang-Mi Nam (Han Su-in), Bin (Kim Eun-seo), Yi Shin (Shin Mi-kyung), Hie-Ju Jeon (Oh Yu-jung), Yun-Ji Lee (Kim Eun-jeong), Hae-suk Kim (Ji-won’s Mother), Ran Choi (Su-in’s Mother), Ju-bong Gi (Detective)

-Dead Friend/The Ghost is one of the whole series of Asian horror films that exploded out in the late 90s/00s following the success of the Japanese Ring (1998).
+Dead Friend/The Ghost is one of the whole series of South Korean horror films that exploded in a great wave in the late 90s/00s following the success of the Japanese Ring (1998).
 South Korean cinema has always readily copied the genres of other Asian markets, notably Japan and Hong Kong.
 They took to the J-horror genre with great interest, even producing their own remake of Ring with The Ring Virus (1999), as well as other efforts such as Nightmare (2000), Phone (2003), A Tale of Two Sisters (2003), The Doll Master (2004), Spider Forest (2004), Cello (2005), The Red Shoes (2005) and White (2011) to name some of the most famous.